 Emphasizing iconic images by some of the most famous photographers from the 20th century to the present, this exhibition presents a broad sampling from the substantial holdings of local collectors Cam and Wanda Garner.
 This group of pictures, diverse in subject, style, photographic medium, and chronology, presents an occasion to reflect on photography’s role in history and society, and to consider its future trajectory.

 The exhibition is grouped thematically into three sections.
 The first, Reflections on Nature, presents a variety of landscapes, including work by the acclaimed Ansel Adams and Minor White, and organic aesthetics.
 Things as They Are analyzes documents of the city, society, and conflict with familiar examples from Berenice Abbott, Margaret Bourke-White, and Henri Cartier-Bresson.
-The final section, Manipulating Reality, looks at expressions of abstraction and allegory in the medium from early 20th-century work by Frank Eugene, to the cinematic dreamscapes of Gregory Crewdson.
+The final section, Manipulating Reality, looks at expressions of abstraction and allegory in the medium from early 20th-century work by Frank Eugene and Manuel Álvarez Bravo, to the contemporary cinematic dreamscapes of Gregory Crewdson.

 No photography is allowed within this exhibition.